bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/ApproachSpeed_2khyDboNP4W87sfeq3cm4L/Documentation.md

-Speed of trains approaching the signal if different from the line speed.
+The design speed of trains approaching the signal if different from the line speed.